turingschool/backend-curriculum-site/module1/projects/connect_four/iteration_2.md

 Update your program to request user input and allow them to place an individual piece.

-Your program should ask for the user to enter a letter A - G, update the board so that their piece has been placed in that column, and then display the board again.

 Your program should ask the user to enter a letter A-G.
 Update the board to display the player's piece in the lowest available position of the selected column with an 'X'.